 2021 Registration is now open for students in Kindergarten to Grade 4.

-STEAM is not an acronym… it’s a way of thinking.
-Working in a collaborative environment, students will be mentored in critical and computational thinking, learn to communicate effectively, and make connections with the world around them.
+Working in a collaborative and fun environment, young students will have the chance to learn through play, with our STEM based curriculum.
+They will learn to communicate effectively, experiment with what excites them and make connections with the world around us.
 Most importantly, they will have fun doing it.
-Your child will be provided with positive experiences and memories to equip them with skills for a lifetime.
+Your child will be provided with positive experiences to equip them with skills for a lifetime.

 Positive educational experiences at a young age fosters the joy of learning, allows curiosity and creativity to flourish and prepares them to overcome the challenges of more difficult tasks and programs in the future.

-It’s more important than ever for children to be confident in applying their skills and knowledge.
-This takes an actively engaged and caring team of instructors.
-Our staff to student ratio of 1:6 allows for each student to receive the individual attention and emotional engagement for positive growth.
+For children to be confident in applying their skills and knowledge it takes an actively engaged and caring team of instructors.
+Our staff to student ratio of 1:6 allows for each student to receive individual attention and emotional engagement for positive growth.
 Instructors are trained to ensure that students are supported in a learning environment, by prioritizing mentoring, facilitating discussions, and listening.
+Total enrolment will be limited to no more than 18 students so every instructor will know your child and their needs.

 Our learning guide will be the Ontario curriculum for elementary students.
 However, this will only be the minimum base of knowledge for your child.
 In addition, your child’s learning will be supplemented with regular robotics and coding classes (each child will have their own robotics kit/tablet), engineering exercises, creative sessions, and extensive outdoor education/physical activity.